MaabSaleeem/OfficeDocs-O365ITPro/Office365-Kaizala/office-add-in.md

 # Kaizala Office add-in

-The Kaizala Office add-in allows you to collect user data from your employees through Kaizala mobile app.
+The Kaizala Office add-in allows you to collect user data from your employees via the Kaizala mobile app.
 Using the Kaizala Office add-in, you can share a table to pre-existing groups linked with your Kaizala account.
-The table is published as a survey on the Kaizala mobile app as survey questions.
+The table is published as a survey on the Kaizala mobile app containing survey questions.
 For each survey response submitted by a Kaizala app user, a row is added to the selected table in Excel.

 ## Get the Office add-in